datopian/playbook/apprenticeship/README.md

 The Datopian Apprenticeship is a rigorous training program to develop you into a fully operational  Datopian Engineer aka Datanaut 👩‍🚀

-Upon successful graduation you will be a fully operational Datopian!

 ## Introduction